How to Score Cheap Concert Tickets

-Skip the Scalpers, Bypass the Bots
+Skip the Gougers, Bypass the Bots

 Become a (Super) Fan

-You can join a fan club (check the artist’s website for details), sign up for email lists or follow your fave on social media to receive early-access codes to presale periods.
+You can join a fan club (check the artist’s website for details), sign up for email lists or follow the social media accounts of your favorite artists to receive early-access presale codes.

 Whip Out Your Credit Card

 While you always want to be cautious signing up for (and using) a credit card, that small but mighty piece of plastic can sometimes be your ticket to the presale realm.

 Create an Account

 Nothing slows you down more in those frantic moments between loading your cart and checking out than having to create an account and fill out all of your information.

 Make a Plan

 Set yourself up for success by making a plan.
 Look at a map of the venue to see how the different sections are labeled and decide which area you’d like to be in.

 Watch the Clock

 Don’t just set an alarm for the exact moment the tickets are supposed to drop.
 Some sales roll out in phases, and the first bunch may drop a few minutes before the designated time (although there’s no telling when).

 Get online using the fastest Wi-Fi or wired internet connection you can.
 A slow internet connection could seriously impede your chances when you’re competing against thousands of other fans (and machines).